ooz/mocs/spaceships/the-mosquito/README.md

 ## 2020 Edition

-End of 2020 I iterated on the model again, minimizing the massive "nose" and making the front scaffold "strings" more prominent.
+End of 2020 I iterated on the model again, minimizing the massive "nose" and making the front scaffold "stings" more prominent.
 The weapon assembly got another cannon.

 ![2020 Mosquito with smaller nose, more prominent strings](2020-edition/mosquito2020_front.jpg)
 ![2020 Mosquito from below](2020-edition/mosquito2020_below.jpg)